Casualty series 39: Production

 Series 39 is primarily filmed at Roath Lock Studios, located in Cardiff, where the serial has been produced since 2011.

 The series began airing in the United Kingdom on 10 August 2024 on BBC One, a week after the conclusion to the previous series.
 Series 39 is set to continue following a three month break in late 2024.
 At the end of the Storm Damage miniseries, a trailer for the Christmas special was shown.
 A subsequent press release stated that "the Christmas special will celebrate the gift of giving and will be told in an innovative, format-breaking way".
 In November it was confirmed that the episode would revolve around "the miracle of blood" and incorporate real-life testimonies.
 The subsequent miniseries, entitled Public Property, commenced the week after the Christmas special and consisted of eleven episodes.
 On 30 January 2025, the following miniseries was announced to be titled Internal Affairs, set to consist of twelve episodes.
 The most recent miniseries Supply and Demand was announced on 10 June 2025, again consisting of twelve episodes.

 Roxanne Harvey was announced as the series' new executive producer in November 2023, taking over from Jon Sen. Harvey looked forward to creating "distinctive, addictive characters alongside ambitious, emotionally epic stories that reflect our modern day NHS".
 Harvey assumes the role from the Christmas special; no executive producer is credited throughout Storm Damage.

 The show introduced an updated version of the title sequence introduced in series 33, starting with the first episode of Internal Affairs.
 The sequence was truncated to show writer, producer and director credits with the mini-series title below the Casualty logo.
 The font displaying the cast names in the closing titles were changed to bold.
 It also marked the show’s return to omitting on-screen episode titles for the first time since series 35.

-Episodes from Supply and Demand are untitled.
+Episodes from Supply and Demand are untitled with episodes 5 to 12 being the first eight episodes of series 40.